 For the first 2 weeks after you return home, you will need physical help and support from other family members in getting around.
 Initially, you will find that you are walking a little ‘bent over’ due to the tighter abdominal skin but this will disappear as the skin stretches out over the next 1-2 weeks.
 In spite of this initial difficulty in walking, it is important that you get up and walk around as much as possible, especially in the first 24-48 hours, in order to reduce the risk of Deep Vein Thrombosis (Leg Clots) and Pulmonary Embolism (Lung Clots).

-In most cases, yes.
-However, the rebate amount will depend on the specific Item Number that our Surgeon assigns to your procedure.
-Anaesthetic Fees will also qualify for a partial Medicare Rebate.
-If you also have Private Health Insurance, your Hospital charges could also be largely covered depending on your Fund and Level of Cover.
+Yes, provided you satisfy all Medicare's criteria.
+If you so, and you also have Private Health Insurance, your Hospital charges could also be partly covered depending on your Fund and Level of Cover.